 - Travel.
 Patients are responsible for the cost of travel to our center in Raleigh, North Carolina.
 You must also bring a responsible adult over the age of 18 with you for surgery.

 - Meals/lodging.
 You are responsible for the cost of your meals and lodging.
 Our patients are required to stay at one of two specially selected hotels that are each within 1/2 mile of our office.
 Each hotel offers our patients special rates.
 Patients stay two (2) nights in these hotels.
-Private car transportation to our office from the hotel is included in your special hotel rate.
+Private car transportation to our office from the Hyatt House Raleigh Hotel is included in your special hotel rate.
 There is a grocery store, several pharmacies, and many restaurants within walking distance of each hotel.

 More information on travel costs here: Where To Stay And Transportation